 - Check: Check for errors on the SD card.
 This only works for the ext4 file system. - Repair: Repair errors in the ext4 file system.
-To repair an SD card with the VFAT file system, eject the SD card, insert it in a computer and perform a disk repair. - Format: Format the SD card, for example when you need to change the file system or quickly erase all data.
+To repair an SD card with the VFAT file system, eject the SD card, insert it in a computer, and perform a disk repair. - Format: Format the SD card, for example, when you need to change the file system or quickly erase all data.
 VFAT and ext4 are the two available file system options.
 The recommended format is ext4, due to its resilience against data loss if the card is ejected or if there is an abrupt power loss.
-However, you need a third-party ext4 driver or application to access the file system from Windows®. - Encrypt: Encrypt data that is stored. - Decrypt: Decrypt data that is stored. - Change password: Change the password required to encrypt the SD card.
+However, you need a third-party ext4 driver or application to access the file system from Windows®. - Encrypt: Use this tool to format the SD card and enable encryption.
+Encrypt deletes all data stored on the SD card.
+After using Encrypt, the data that's stored on the SD card is protected using encryption. - Decrypt: Use this tool to format the SD card without encryption.
+Decrypt deletes all data stored on the SD card.
+After using Decrypt, the data that's stored on the SD card is not protected using encryption. - Change password: Change the password required to encrypt the SD card.

-Click Use tool to activate the selected tool.
+Use tool: Click to activate the selected tool.